dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 Now, assuming you're running in [development mode](https://docs.asp.net/en/latest/fundamentals/environments.html), any requests for files under `/dist` will be intercepted and served using Webpack dev middleware.

-**This is for development time only, not for production use (hence the `app.IsDevelopment()` check in the code above).** While you could technically remove that check and serve your content in production through the webpack middleware, it's hard to think of a good reason for doing so.
+**This is for development time only, not for production use (hence the `env.IsDevelopment()` check in the code above).** While you could technically remove that check and serve your content in production through the webpack middleware, it's hard to think of a good reason for doing so.
 For best performance, it makes sense to prebuild your client-side resources so they can be served directly from disk with no build middleware.
 If you use the [aspnetcore-spa generator](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/), you'll get a site that produces optimised static builds for production, while also supporting webpack dev middleware at development time.

 ## Webpack Hot Module Replacement